Muon in Associative Memory Learning: Training Dynamics and Scaling Laws: Warmup: Analysis of Noiseless Case

 We defer the full proof to Appendix~\ref{sec:proof_gd_noiseless}.
-Theorem~\ref{thm: noiseless_converge_GF} shows that, for learning of $j$-th knowledge, this sub-task loss converges at a rate inversely proportional to its frequency $p_j$, implying that low-frequency items exhibit slower convergence and are learned less sufficiently within a finite training duration.
-The total loss converges at a rate of $\cO(1/t)$, which is consistent with the convergence rate of logistic regression on linearly separable data~\citep{soudry2018implicit,lyu2019gradient,wu2023implicit,cabannes2024learning}.
+Theorem~\ref{thm: noiseless_converge_GF} shows that the sub-task loss for the $j$-th knowledge item converges at a rate inversely proportional to its frequency $p_j$, implying that low-frequency items exhibit slower convergence and are learned less sufficiently within a finite training duration.
+The total loss converges at a rate of $\cO(1/t)$.

 In contrast to GD, we show that Muon achieves a linear convergence rate, as established in the following theorem.

 \begin{theorem} Under Muon, for any training time $t > 0$, each sub-task CE loss exhibits identical convergence behavior, specifically, $\cL_{j}^{\text{Muon}}(t) \eqsim K e^{-(1+o_K(1))t}$, which also leads to a total CE loss $\cL^{\text{Muon}}(t) \eqsim K e^{-(1+o_K(1))t}$. \end{theorem}